SVNTY/JavaScript-Forum-Access-Control/README.md

 # JavaScript-Forum-Access-Control
 Access control for nested JSON forums

-edit the nested group arrays and user group array to see different results
+Edit the nested group arrays and user group array to see different results

-example of a forums structure
+_Example of a forums structure_

 - Public
   - Public, Cops